Jeffreymaomao/TexField/README.md

 <h1 align='center'>TexField</h1>
 </p>

 **TexField** is a web application designed for creating and managing LaTeX notes on an infinitely large canvas.
-By leveraging [KaTeX](https://katex.org/) for LaTeX rendering, TexField enables fast and efficient display of mathematical formulas directly in your browser.
+By leveraging [KaTeX](https://katex.org/) for LaTeX rendering, TexField enables fast and efficient display of mathematical formulas directly in your browser.ㄏ

 ## Getting Started